 It was a humid night, as Mhuoomphies forced air out his cloaca to hover pensively by the office window.
 It was the kind of night where a tentacle might be slick with something other than condensation.

 His office was cluttered with images, each a fuzzy impression of a scene, projected from crystals floating apparently at random about the room.
 He reached out with a 7-tentacle, the scarred one, and spun one of the crystals.
-The out-fo-focus image spun with it, the psychic impression of a witness, able to be seen from any angle.
+The out-of-focus image spun with it, the psychic impression of a witness, able to be seen from any angle.

 The creature had been tall… maybe.
 Hunched… maybe.
-Neither detail was shown in monroe than a quarter of the memory images.
+Neither detail was shown in more than a quarter of the memory images.
 And one, just one, showed an arm made of a swarm of roaches jutting out from a crimson robe, rather than a cloak.

 And with iron-eaters on strike, and the dark naga pressing for full voting rights, this needed to get handled fast.
 Even the Metalhearts might decide…